 If you’re an artist looking to market your work, creating a website or blog is a great way to reach a wider audience.
 Not only will it give you a platform to showcase your artwork, but it will also help you connect with potential customers and build up a following.

 Best of all, it’s relatively easy and inexpensive to get started.
-All you need is a domain name and hosting, and you can have your very own website up and running in no time.
+All you need is a domain name and hosting, and you can have your website up and running in no time.

 So if you’re ready to take your art career to the next level, consider creating an online presence for your business.
 It could just be the boost you need to take things to the next level.